 No list of photo editing apps would be complete without GIMP.
 It has been a favorite Photoshop alternative for years.
 If there’s a feature available on Photoshop, it’s likely GIMP has mirrored it.
 Everything from adjusting contrast, tweaking colors, and cropping help make this a photo manipulation tool that’s easy to recommend.
 Mac users have long touted GIMP’s “before” and “after” split-screen view of your photo(s) while editing.
 The non-Mac interface is a bit of a surprise but that’s about the only downside to this free versatile tool.
 GIMP doesn’t offer some of the Mac-specific hardware acceleration either because of its open-source nature.
 If free and functional are what you’re after, you won’t do any better.

 Don’t let the popularity of its name fool you.
 Photoshop is no longer the undisputed king of the photo-editing hill on a Mac.
-With other programs that are easier to learn and less expensive with similar feature-sets, it’s time for the Photoshop faithful to try something new.
-What’s your go-to for photo edits on the Mac?
+You can even view Photoshop files without Photoshop.
+With other programs are easier to learn and less expensive with similar feature-sets, it’s time for the Photoshop faithful to try something new.

 Image credit: gimp on mac os x lion